Evidence – Web framework for data analysts

 When everything is under version control, you are less likely to ship an incorrect report

-Every day we feature a new interesting startup.
+Every day I feature a new interesting startup.
 Today’s featured startup is Evidence.
-Subscribe to our newsletter to read about a new interesting startup every day.
+Subscribe to my newsletter to read about a new interesting startup every day.

 What it does: Evidence is a static site generator for data analysts.
 This allows tech-savvy data analysts - who can also code - to create nice static reports with SQL + Markdown syntax with powerful templating tools and bring it all under versioning control.